LLL9177/MarkQt/README.md

 ## Limitations & notes

 - The parser expects well-formed blocks; unclosed scopes will raise errors.
-- Nested block syntax has restrictions (see examples) — place nested block openings on their own lines.
+- Nested block syntax has restrictions (see examples)

 ## License